 - a.
 General Rule.
 All graduate students must receive approval from the Graduate, International, Compliance, and Legal Studies (GICLS) Office to add or drop courses at any time, including during the designated Add/Drop period.
 Such approval will generally be granted when the student's proposed addition or deletion will not interfere with his or her educational objectives or timely graduation.
-The last day to drop a class is the last day of classes.
-If a student does not take the final exam, they will receive an F for the class, even if their grade going into the final exam period is passing. - b.
+The last day to drop a class is the last day of classes. - b.
 Special Rule for Externship Programs.
 A student may drop an externship program during or after Add/Drop only with permission of the Assistant Dean.
 Permission to drop an externship program will be granted only in cases of exceptional hardship to a student caused by circumstances beyond the student's control, such as illness requiring a reduced course load. - c.
 Report of W for Dropped Course.
 The Registrar shall record a "W" for any course dropped by a student after the Add/Drop period as designated by the school. - d.
 Forfeiture of Tuition for Withdrawal From Class After Add/Drop.
 Tuition for any class from which a student withdraws after Add/Drop shall be forfeited in full, including courses from which the student has been involuntarily withdrawn.
 A student who adds a course as a replacement for the course from which the student withdraws shall be responsible for payment of tuition for the course added.